 In addition, sexual harassment is not only a male harassing a female.
 It may include any gender combination of offender and target.
-For example, harassment may happen to anyone by anyone including:
+For example,

 - Male to female

 - Female to male

 - Male to male

-• Female to female
+- Female to female

 Who can make a complaint or report?